MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-The core of our ML pipeline is to do scientific experiments on metamodelling of simulators.
-Hence, we did extensive work in setting up configuration files with hydra.
+The core of our ML pipeline revolves around conducting scientific experiments on the metamodeling of simulators.
+To streamline this process, we extensively used Hydra for configuration management.

-The hydra configuration setup was made with a base configuration file (hydra_config.yaml9 that points to five sub-folders with configuration files (data, inference, model, train, wandb).
-In these subfolders it is easy to change parameters and have specific templates for different models (e.g., one model type might require specific paramteres that can then be specified for that model type in a specific .yaml file).
-The hydra setup was linked to the wandb sweep setup such that if you provide parameters as a list (using "-") the configuration file is formatted into a wandb sweep dictionary that sets up a sweep.
+The Hydra configuration setup consisted of a base configuration file (hydra_config.yaml) that linked to five subfolders containing configuration files for data, inference, model, training, and W&B integration.
+These subfolders allowed us to easily modify parameters and create templates specific to different models.
+For example, certain model types requiring unique parameters could have their settings specified in dedicated .yaml files.
+Furthermore, the Hydra setup was integrated with W&B sweeps, enabling seamless formatting of configuration files into W&B sweep dictionaries when parameters were provided as lists.
+This integration allowed us to efficiently set up and execute hyperparameter sweeps.

 ### Question 13